How We Celebrate International Women's Day in Tech

 Catherine: Don’t be afraid that you are going to be treated differently.
 There is a lot of support in women’s tech, and you will be a shining star in this field.

 Deepika: You will learn, progress, and build a strong professional foundation, there are so many great options!

 Abby: Just because you don’t know how something works, doesn’t necessarily mean you’re bad at it.
 You don’t know what you don’t know.
 It’s so important to educate yourself, and there are tons of free resources available.
+Check them out:

 Women in Tech Resources

 - This year’s Women in Tech conference

 - Check out Digital Nova Scotia, they offer free information sessions and webinars regularly.
 You don’t have to be a Haligonian to attend.

 - Side note* if you own a Halifax library card you can get LinkedIn Learning courses for free.
 We’re talking everything tech, from digital marketing, and photoshop, to HTML, and CMS authoring